Harmful chemicals used in Beauty and Skincare Products

 With growing awareness and consciousness about what a person ingests in the body and applies to it, the consumer is seeking greater transparency about the ingredients in products purchased and rightly so.
 With the advent and advancement of the internet, it has become increasingly easy to read up about the ingredients.

 Ayurveda has come to the rescue of the informed and conscious consumer.
-Some of the ingredients in the natural and Ayurvedic Beauty Products have been utilized for centuries and known for their incredible benefits.
+Some of the ingredients in the natural and Ayurvedic Beauty Products such as (Kumkumadi Serum, Nalpamradi Thailam) have been utilized for centuries and known for their incredible benefits.
 Ayurvedic and natural ingredients-based beauty products have stood the test of time and proven their worth again and again.
+(Kumkumadi Serum has become a popular face serum due to its natural ingredients and skin repairing and skin nourishment properties.)

 Not only are these beauty products Chemicals and Toxin Free, they are based on the age-old practice of Ayurveda where each ingredient is chosen for the particular good that they can deliver.